Crime and Punishment Education Quotes

 But at the same time he knew now and knew for certain that, although it filled her with dread and suffering, yet she had a tormenting desire to read and to read to him that he might hear it, and to read now whatever might come of it!
 (4.4.157)

 What a confusing sentence.
-What seems to be going on is Raskolnikov reading Sonia's mind.
-She terrified of reading to him, but very badly wants to do so.
+What seems to be going on is Raskolnikov's reading of Sonia's mind.
+She is terrified of reading to him but very badly wants to do so.
 She wants to help him with his religious education.
-But remember when she tells Raskolnikov how much she loved reading to her dad?
+But, remember when she tells Raskolnikov how much she loved reading to her dad?
 Since Raskolnikov was one of her father's only friends at the end of his life, she can also share in mourning her father by reading to Raskolnikov.